Headhunt meaning and definition

 When should I use a Headhunter?

 Companies use independent headhunter/recruiters for all level of job openings.
-However, the best time to start proactively using a headhunter is when your salary is above 50,000 THB/Month.
-If you are looking for work under 50,000 THB a year, investing time to build a relationship with a headhunter is a waste of time.
+However, the best time to start proactively using a headhunter is when you are looking for a manager or higher position.
+If not, investing time to build a relationship with a headhunter is a waste of time.

 Most recruiters won’t be that interested in spending time with you to build a relationship as: